Broward Center for the Performing Arts

-Designed by Benjamin C. Thompson, the Broward Center hosts operas, ballets, concerts, plays, lectures and numerous community events in its four theaters.
-The Broward Center is partners in the arts with several organizations, including the Symphony of the Americas, Florida Grand Opera, Miami City Ballet, Concert Association of Florida, Gold Coast Jazz.
-National tours of Broadway productions are presented in partnership with Broadway Across America.
+Designed by architect Benjamin C. Thompson, the complex includes multiple theaters that host a variety of performances, including opera, ballet, concerts, plays, lectures, and community events.
+The Broward Center partners with several organizations, such as the Symphony of the Americas, Florida Grand Opera, Miami City Ballet, the Concert Association of Florida, and Gold Coast Jazz.
+National touring Broadway productions are regularly presented in collaboration with Broadway Across America.

-Broward Center for the Performing Arts is in the downtown riverfront area, in the South Florida region.
-In the process, it has also become one of the USA's most-visited theaters, ranked number four in the world by Venues Today and seven worldwide by concert trade publication Pollstar for annual sales in 2007.
+Located in the South Florida region, the Broward Center has been recognized as one of the most-visited theaters in the United States.
+In 2007, it was ranked fourth in the world by Venues Today and seventh worldwide by the concert industry publication Pollstar based on annual ticket sales.

-As of 2011, the Broward Center receives over 700,000 patrons annually with over 700 different events.
-Plans were also announced for an expansion to the center to begin in spring 2012.
+As of 2011, the center reported attendance of over 700,000 patrons annually across more than 700 events.
+That same year, plans were announced for a major expansion project, scheduled to begin in spring 2012.